Skip to content

 With ADB

-Connect the instance to ADB and run this command:
+You can also sideload APKs with ADB.
+Connect the instance to ADB and run the following command:

 adb install <application name>.apk